-Non-thesis course requirements and culminating experience (practicum):
+Practicum course requirements and culminating experience (non-thesis):

 - a.
-The Non-thesis option consists of a minimum of 36 hours of coursework with at least 24 hours in the department.
-Required courses include those listed in the thesis and non-thesis program plan form of which 18 credit hours must be taken in the department. - b.
-All non-thesis students must complete a culminating experience (practicum) with a written analytical paper consistent with the Master's degree requirements.
+The practicum option consists of a minimum of 36 hours of coursework with at least 24 hours in the department.
+Required courses include those listed in the thesis and practicum program plan form of which 18 credit hours must be taken in the department. - b.
+All practicum students must complete a culminating experience (practicum) with a written analytical paper consistent with the Master's degree requirements.
 Guidelines for conducting the graduate practicum are located on the CFS website.
 The practicum experience serves in lieu of a comprehensive examination and meets all of the Graduate School requirements for completing a comprehensive examination.
 Once the student's committee has approved the practicum proposal, members must sign the Non-Thesis Practicum Approval form.
 (Links to information about the graduate practicum are available in Appendix E.)